sebuelias/CS50_Notes/Week 4 - Memory/notes.md

 If memory isn't properly allocated, the program can cause memory leaks, which does happen with real-world programs.
 During a memory leak, that amount of memory is "gone" unless it's released, which is done by rebooting your computer, or (in our case) by running the free() method if a leak is detected.

 ## Stack and Heap
-Memory is made up of different sections, but the two covered in this lesson are Stack and Heap.
+Memory is made up of different sections, but the two covered in this lesson are **Stack** and **Heap**.
 Stack is where functions (including Main) are stored.
 Functions in Stack are ordered from the outermost scope (Main) being on the bottom, and the innermost being on top of the Stack.
 Functions that are called by other functions are higher in the Stack.
 The Stack moves upward and disposes of memory.

 Heap is the section above Stack, it moves downward and allocates memory.
 Allocated memory writes from left-to-right and top-to-bottom, going down towards the Stack.